 Trayvon Martin's parents write book on 5-year anniversary

-In this Tuesday, Nov.
-19, 2013, file photo, George Zimmerman, acquitted in the high-profile killing of unarmed black teenager Trayvon Martin, listens during his hearing in court in Sanford, Fla.
-Martin, shot to death by neighborhood watchman Zimmerman weeks after his 17th birthday on Feb.
-26, 2012, became a rallying cry for millions of black Americans seeking justice for the fatal shooting of an unarmed black teen.
+Martin's parents a... .
+FILE - In this Tuesday, Nov.
+19, 2013, file photo, George Zimmerman, acquitted in the high-profile killing of unarmed black teenager Trayvon Martin, listens during his hearing in court in Sanford, Fla....
+It wasn't supposed to take Sybrina Fulton and Tracy Martin five years to write a book about the death of their son, Trayvon Martin.

 Add your comments below